-1. I certify that, in my opinion, the rates of contributions shown in this schedule of contributions are such that the statutory funding objective can be expected to continue to be met for the period for which the schedule is to be in force.
+1. In my opinion, the contributions shown in this schedule are such that the statutory funding objective on 31 March 2021 can be expected to continue to be met for the period for which this schedule is to be in force.

-I also certify that the rates of contributions shown in this schedule are not lower than I would have provided for had I had responsibility for preparing or revising the schedule, the statement of funding principles and any recovery plan.
+The contributions shown in this schedule are not lower than I would have set had I had responsibility for setting the schedule of contributions, the statement of funding principles and any recovery plan.